mickfuzz/phd4/_posts/2022-1-30-abstract-and-concrete-frameworks.md

 Many of the key guidelines of UDL focus on the importance of learner choice of activity, goal setting and on-going self-assessment.
 UDL is in essence a learner-led approach.
 In computing it suits learners meeting concepts through hands-on activities and then drawing out the more abstract ideas that can be applied to other areas.
 In contrast semantic waves theory is a way to help teachers plan lessons which focuses on teacher led activity of explaining abstract concepts and linking them to more familiar ones via examples and teacher-led activities.

 Thus if we return to the semantic wave profiles, in a UDL approach teachers would start with activities that allow the use of more concrete (high semantic gravity) language and then explore more abstract (high semantic density) concepts and patterns as they emerge in these authentic situations.
 While examples of semantic wave often start with the abstract, an approach familiar with traditional lesson plans, according to the research it is the continued movement between concrete and abstract poles that is important.
 Thus why not trial start with hands-on activities to help the engagement of students and to align with UDL principles?
 Can you to try this out in your own lessons?
 Is there an upcoming situation where you could try different approaches and evaluate how students respond?

-### CRA - Concrete, Representational and Abstract - and Concreteness Fading

-CRA follows three stages.

-Researchers Cook and colleagues @cook_using_2016 explored an alignment of UDL with another framework CRA.
-The researchers break down the

-The term Concreteness Fading is also widely used in Mathematics research and practice.

 ### Expansive Framing